New York Car Accident Lawyer

 - Distracted driver: Distracted driving is one of the leading causes of car accidents.
 It usually refers to texting while driving or using some sort of electronic device while driving.
 This problem has historically been a problem with young drivers, but is fast becoming a problem with drivers across age groups.
-As a New York car accident lawyer will explain, under New York Vehicle and Traffic Law section 1125-c it is against the law to use a mobile phone while driving.
-Similarly, under New York Vehicle and Traffic Law section 1125-d it is also against the law to drive while using a laptop, pager, electronic game, tablet or any other portable electronic device.
+In New York, it is illegal to use a mobile phone while operating a vehicle unless using hands-free mode.
+This includes texting, emailing, playing games, and browsing the internet.
+Vehicle and Traffic Law § 1225-d

 - Drowsy driving.
 Driving while sleepy accounts for a significant number of accidents in New York.
 While it may be obvious how someone who falls asleep at the wheel may cause an accident, it may be surprising to some that merely being sleepy or drowsy while driving is extremely dangerous.
 In fact, some experts have compared drowsy driving to being drunk while driving.
 Those who drive while drowsy have slower reaction times to changes in road conditions or to other drivers.
 Drivers most likely to drive while drowsy include drivers under the age of 30, those who work overnight shifts, commercial truck drivers, and jet-lagged travelers.
 In addition, drinking, drug use (prescription, over-the-counter, or illegal), and driving long distances can contribute to drowsy driving.

 - Driving under the influence: Driving while under the influence of alcohol, illegal drugs, and prescription drugs is a contributing factor for a considerable number of accidents each year, including about 33% of fatal car accidents.